Meghan Markle’s Citizenship Could Cause Unprecedented Royal Tax Headache, Per ‘The Sun’

 Meghan Markle marrying into the royal family was a joyous occasion, but come tax season, her U.S. citizenship could lead to what one aide is calling “the royal household’s worst nightmare,” detailed The Sun.
-Because even though Meghan is living abroad, doesn’t mean that she’s exempt from paying taxes.
+Even though Meghan is living abroad, it doesn’t mean that she’s exempt from paying taxes.
 This means that she needs to report income which is “available” to her.
-And that’s not limited to her own wealth estimated at around $5 million dollars, but it could affect Prince Harry’s trust fund of around £300,000 a year.
+And that’s not limited to her own wealth estimated at around $5 million, but it could affect Prince Harry’s trust fund of around £300,000 a year.

-Moreover, it looks like the income that’s “available” to the Duchess might include her jewelry, travel expenses, and accommodations.
-As if that’s not enough to cause a tax headache, it looks like the IRS could look into Prince Charles and the Queen’s wealth, since they give funds to the couple.
+Moreover, it looks like the income that’s “available” to the duchess might include her jewelry, travel expenses, and accommodations.
+As if that’s not enough to cause a tax headache, it looks like the IRS could look into Prince Charles’ and the queen’s wealth, since they give funds to the couple.

 While taxes aren’t due until mid-April, it looks like the royal officials are getting a jump start by hiring a U.S. financial consultancy firm.
-And that sounds like a good idea, considering that the guideline from the IRS are somewhat vague, stating that “You are generally taxed on income available to you, regardless of whether it is in your possession.”
+And that sounds like a good idea, considering that the guidelines from the IRS are somewhat vague, stating that “You are generally taxed on income available to you, regardless of whether it is in your possession.”

 And if the IRS does audit the royal family, it could be a giant headache for them, described an aide.